sonyapat/pokemon-character-filter/README.md

 **Security:** requests, pandas, concurrent.futures

 ## ✨ Features
-- Fetches the first 150 Pokémon from the PokéAPI
 - Displays Pokémon with images, types, abilities, and base experience
 - Interactive sidebar filters for type and ability
 - Concurrent requests for faster data fetching